Club Reports

 October started off with a “bang” for Morris Marksmen as we gained 7 new qualified instructors, 4 for air rifle and 3 for archery.
 Prior to this weekend, we only had 1 instructor for shotgun, 3 in air rifle, and 4 in archery.

 A special mention to two of our new instructors, Sean and Mia, who are junior instructors.
-Sean is now duel qualified in archery and air rifle.
+Sean is now dual qualified in archery and air rifle.
 Mia is now qualified in archery.

 Our Rocketry team's proposal got selected for NASA SLI 2024!